AlonAm/alonam.github.io/_drafts/creating_a_wix_installer_for_asp.net_web_applications.md

 </Target>
 ```

-To exclude certain files or folders from the final .wxs file, Add a new .xslt file to the setup project and set the Transforms property of ```<HeatDirectory></HeatDirectory>

 To disable Web.Config automatic connection string parameterization set MSBuild property AutoParameterizationWebConfigConnectionStrings to False.

 Here's a .wixproj file for example  [WebAppInstaller.wixproj](https://github.com/AlonAmsalem/WebAppWixInstallerTemplate/blob/master/WebAppInstaller/WebAppInstaller.wixproj)